DeepDarkSpace/Sovereign/README.md

 ## Sovereign AI

-It's simple baseline of AI targeted for early learners of C# it divides the Enemy Ocean in a Checkered Board to maximize hit potential
+It's simple baseline of AI targeted for early learners of C# it divides the Enemy Ocean in a Checkered Board to maximize hit potential.
-It is supossed to sparc interested and kickstart ideas to improve an AI in the tournament.
+Sovereign project should sparc interest and kickstart ideas to improve an AI for the tournament.

 Try to read and understand it first before you do the funni.